 On January 7, 2021, the Company closed on an overnight marketed offering for an aggregate of 6,210,000 subordinate voting shares at a price of C\$6.50 per share for total gross proceeds of C\$40.4 million, and total net proceeds of C\$37.8 million (\$29.8 million).
 On February 12, 2021, the Company closed on an overnight marketed offering for an aggregate 7,475,000 subordinate voting shares at a price of C\$10.00 per share for total gross proceeds of C\$74.8 million and total net proceeds of C\$70.9 million (\$55.9 million).
 These offerings included the full exercise of the over-allotment option granted to the underwriters.
-The Company intends to use the net proceeds of the offerings for potential strategic transactions and business expansion opportunities as well as for general corporate purposes and working capital.
-In addition, pursuant to the terms of the 10% Senior Notes, in connection with the January and February equity offerings, in January 2021, the Company redeemed \$4.9 million of principal amount and in March 2021 the Company redeemed \$3.2 million principal amount outstanding.
+The Company used the net proceeds of the offerings for potential strategic transactions and business expansion opportunities as well as for general corporate purposes and working capital.

 Refer to Recent Equity Offerings and Use of Proceeds below for additional details.